migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

     enable: true
 ```

 Once the OADP DPA is reconciled the cluster administrator should see the non-admin-controller running in the openshift-adp namespace.
-The Openshift users without cluster admin rights will now be able to create NAB or NAR objects in their namespace to create a backup or restore.
+The Openshift users without cluster admin rights will now be able to create NAB or NAR objects and related objects in their namespace to create a backup or restore.

 ## OpenShift User Instructions